-Our School Community Organization (SCO) is made up of all C. H. BIRD families.
+Our School Community Organization (SCO) is made up of all Northside families.
 The SCO meets monthly on the second Tuesday of each month at 6:30-7:30pm in our large group instruction (LGI) room.
-We use this space for multiple large group gatherings throughout the school year.
 All families are encouraged to attend the SCO meetings.
-We hold meetings in person and via Zoom.

 We are committed to working directly with our SCO Board to help guide and support our community building for our school.
-They put on a number of events to bring our Blue Jay families to and also work in alignment with the District Parent Leadership Council (PLC) on bringing about more equitable experiences between all SPASD elementary schools.
+They put on a number of events for our Nighthawk families and also work in alignment with the District Parent Leadership Council (PLC) on bringing about more equitable experiences between all SPASD elementary schools.

 How will the school share information about events and student progress?

-C.H.
-Bird sends out a monthly newsletter on the first day of each month through Blackboard Connect messaging system.
+Northside sends out a monthly newsletter on the first day of each month through Blackboard Connect messaging system.
 Blackboard can send emails, texts, and phone messages to you.
-The monthly newsletter will then be archived on the C.H.
-Bird web page under “Newsletters”.
+The monthly newsletter will then be archived on the Northside web page under “Newsletters”.

 Peachjar is another venue we will use to inform families of school and community events.
 This will come in the form of an email, but can also be accessed via our school website under “Flyer Distribution in Schools”.

-Teachers will share information with families about learning targets, progress and experiences through work samples sent home, email and apps like Class Dojo or Seesaw.
+Teachers will share information with families about learning targets, student progress and special celebrations through email, apps like Class Dojo or Seesaw and work products/flyers sent home in backpacks.
 Caregivers will be invited to have a conference with educators in the first and third quarters of the school year.
 Elementary students in Sun Prairie receive report cards after the completion of each semester.
 You can access the report card when it is posted on your Infinite Campus Parent Portal.

 Volunteering in the school does require a background check.
 Here is the link: volunteer application

 What should I know about attendance?
-When your child is absent, please call the attendance line (608) 834-7300 and press #1 as well as call the classroom teacher.
-You can also email our administrative associate that oversees attendance, Shannon Dorn, at firstname.lastname@example.org.
+When your child is absent, please call the attendance line (608) 834-7100 and press #1 as well as call the classroom teacher.
+You can also email our administrative associate that oversees attendance, Cynthia Rusch, at firstname.lastname@example.org.